unbit/uwsgi-docs/WSGIquickstart.rst

 That's all.

-.. note:: Do not use --http when you have a frontend webserver, use --http-socket.
+.. note:: Do not use --http when you have a frontend webserver or you are doing some form of benchmark, use --http-socket.
 Continue reading the quickstart to understand why.

 Adding concurrency and monitoring
 *********************************